 The Flinders prospect is located 2 km northwest of the Widgiemooltha town-site.
 Historical RC drilling by Resolute and WMC confirmed the presence of gold-bearing sheeted quartz-vein shear zones in basalt.

-Based on this historical drilling, Mincor has estimated a maiden Inferred Resource of 1,328,900 tonnes @ 1.7 g/t for 73,910 ounces of gold, using a 0.5 g/t cut-off.
+Based on this historical drilling, Mincor has estimated a Resource of 1,282,240 tonnes @ 1.7 g/t for 69,340 ounces of gold, using a 0.5 g/t cut-off.
 Mineralisation is hosted within shallow dipping sheeted quartz-veins in basalt and interflow sediments.
 The Flinders resource occurs as 27 discrete sub-parallel shear zones and two sub-vertical zones.

 While the drill density is similar to that at Darlek over its central portion, the geological interpretation is less robust, and for this reason the entire resource has been classified as Inferred.

 Flinders is open to the north towards the Nottingham Castle historical workings and to the south towards West Oliver.
-Further details on the resource estimation process are in Mincor’s ASX release dated 2 June 2016 (click here).
+Further details on the resource estimation process are in Mincor’s ASX releases dated 2 June 2016 (click here) and 26 April 2017 (click here).

 The Bass project is located 1.5 km south of Widgiemooltha.
 The prospect is an extension of the mineralised trend from the Bass pit, which was previously mined by Resolute, produced 7,150 ounces of gold.
 RC drilling outside the pit by Resolute and WMC confirmed the presence of near-surface gold within north-westerly trending quartz-bearing shear zones in basalt.